-It was a renegade, almost abolitionist thing to do, and the neighbors and would-be women friends surrounded Vera Louise with as polite a distance as they could manage.
+It was a renegade, almost suffragette/abolitionist thing to do, and the neighbors and would-be women friends surrounded Vera Louise with as polite a distance as they could manage.
 If they thought that would force her to alter her manner, admit she needed to look for a husband--they were wrong.
-The out of state newcomer, rich and headstrong, contented herself with even more luxury and less of thier campany.
-Besides she seemed taken up completely with bookreading and the adoration of the orphan.
+The out-of-state newcomer, rich and headstrong, contented herself with luxury and even less of their company.
+Besides she seemed taken up completely with bookreading, pamphlet-writing and the adoration of the orphan.